-Analysis for IP-8.5: The site is currently in the HI Heavy Industrial Zoning District, which does not allow residential uses.
-The closest aligning conventional zoning district is the R-M Multiple Residence District; however, this zoning district does not allow development on the project site to occur in a manner that furthers the goals and policies of the General Plan.
-The Planned Development Zoning District will allow development to occur that is consistent with and furthers the General Plan through flexibility in setbacks, height and parking requirements contained in the San Jose Municipal Code.
-Additional analysis is provided in the Zoning Ordinance Conformance Section.
+Analysis for IP-8.5: The site was rezoned from the HI Heavy Industrial Zoning District to the R-M(PD) Planned Development Zoning District; which will allow development to occur that is consistent with and furthers the General Plan through flexibility in setbacks, height and parking requirements contained in the San José Municipal Code.
+Additional analysis is provided in the Zoning Ordinance Compliance Section.